funkelab/synister/README.md

 ```console
 cd <path_to_train_dir>/<experiment_name>/02_train/setup_t<train_id>
 ```
 Edit config files to match architecture, database and compute resources to train with.

-For example configs see:
+For example configs, training a VGG on the skeleton split, inside a singularity container, on a gpu queue see:
 ```
 example_configs/train_config.ini